David Packard: Personal life

 Packard was born in Pueblo, Colorado, the son of Ella (Graber) and Sperry Sidney Packard, an attorney.
 He attended Centennial High School, where early on he showed an interest in science, engineering, sports, and leadership.
-Packard earned his B.A. from Stanford University in 1934, where he earned letters in football and basketball and attained membership in the Phi Beta Kappa Society and was a Brother of the Alpha Delta Phi Literary Fraternity.
+Packard earned his B.A. from Stanford University in 1934, where he earned letters in football and basketball and attained membership in Phi Beta Kappa society and was a Brother of the Alpha Delta Phi Literary Fraternity.
 Stanford is where he met two people who were important to his life, Lucile Salter and Bill Hewlett.
 Packard briefly attended the University of Colorado at Boulder before taking a position with the General Electric Company in Schenectady, New York.
 In 1938, he returned to Stanford, where he earned a master's degree in electrical engineering later that year.
 In the same year, he married Lucile Salter, with whom he had four children: David, Nancy, Susan, and Julie.
 Lucile Packard died in 1987 (age 72).